 Derivative hedging instruments are mainly used to hedge interest rate risks and foreign currency risks relating to debt securities and loans due to banks.
 Where fair value hedge accounting is applied, changes in fair value of a designated derivative hedging instrument are recognised in the income statement (in Result from financial transactions).
 In addition, changes in the fair value due to changes in the hedged risk only of the hedged item are recognized in profit or loss and as an adjustment to the carrying value of the hedged item (basis adjustment).
 The changes in the fair value relating to the ineffective portion of the hedge relationship are recognised in profit or loss within result from financial transactions.
-Where crosscurrency swaps are used as derivative hedging instruments in a fair value hedge, cross currency basis spreads are not designated as part of the hedging relationship.
+Where cross-currency swaps are used as derivative hedging instruments in a fair value hedge, cross currency basis spreads are not designated as part of the hedging relationship.
 Accordingly, changes in the cross-currency basis spreads are separated from the changes in the market value of the cross currency derivative hedging instruments and are recognized in a separate component of equity (the cost of hedging reserve) to the extent that they are aligned to the hedged item.
-Subsequently, the cross-currency basis spreads recorded in the cost of hedging reserve are amortized to the income statement over the term of the hedging relationship.
+Subsequently, the cross-currency basis spreads recorded in the cost of hedging relationship.